Kenyan youths renounce crime to protect forests

-* Shares drop almost 6 percent (Adds details on outlook, shares, analyst comment)

-THARAKA NITHI, Kenya, Nov 3 (Thomson Reuters Foundation) - G roups of reformed youths who once sold drugs and stole from their neighbours are helping protect trees in rural central Kenya from illegal loggers.
+THARAKA NITHI, Kenya (Thomson Reuters Foundation) - Groups of reformed youths who once sold drugs and stole from their neighbours are helping protect trees in rural central Kenya from illegal loggers.

 The young adults, whose previous activities were a source of community tension, now report suspicious logging to village authorities.
 They are also contributing to an effort to boost Kenya's forest cover from 7 percent to 10 percent by 2030.